-Combination of radial head fracture, medial collateral ligament injury and coronoid process fracture is known as terrible triad of the elbow.
+A combination of radial head fracture, medial collateral ligament injury, and coronoid process fracture is known as the terrible triad of the elbow.

-Alterrnatively modified radial-head capitellum view may be taken to identified undisplaced or minimally displaced fractures.
+Alternatively, a modified radial-head capitellum view may be taken to identify undisplaced or minimally displaced fractures.

 Treatment of Radial Head Fractures

 Fractures with minimum displacement and angulation are treated with nonoperative treatment.
 This is done by immobilization in a cast or splint followed by physical therapy.